7. QGIS GUI

 Since QGIS 3.10, with GDAL 3 a GeoPDF file can also be used as a data source.
 For more on GeoPDF support in QGIS, see https://north-road.com/2019/09/03/qgis-3-10-loves-geopdf/.

 Simplify geometries to reduce output file size: Geometries will be simplified while exporting the map by removing vertices that are not discernably different at the export resolution (e.g. if the export resolution is

 1/600 inchapart will be removed).
 This can reduce the size and complexity of the export file (very large files can fail to load in other applications).

 Set the Text export: controls whether text labels are exported as proper text objects (Always export texts as text objects) or as paths only (Always export texts as paths).
 If they are exported as text objects then they can be edited in external applications (e.g. Inkscape) as normal text.
 BUT the side effect is that the rendering quality is decreased, AND there are issues with rendering when certain text settings like buffers are in place.
 That’s why exporting as paths is recommended.

 Click Save to select file location, name and format.

 When exporting to image, it’s also possible to Copy to clipboard the expected result of the above settings and paste the map in another application such as LibreOffice, GIMP…

-To begin with, the 3D map view has the same extent and view as the 2D main map canvas.
-A set of navigation tools are available to turn the view into 3D.
+By clicking on you can create a new 3D map view.
+A floating and dockable QGIS panel will appear (see The 3D Map View dialog).
+It has the same extent and view as the 2D main map canvas and provides a set of navigation tools to turn the view into 3D.